jsmith/school/bio1001/midterm1.md

 ## What are Carbs
 *Carbohydrates* are the sugars and starches and are used to store energy and for cell to cell communication.
 A *monosaccharide* is a carbohydrate monomer which are also known as the simple sugars. *Glucose*, a 6 carbon sugar, is the most common monosaccharide and exists in both a linear and ring form.

 Other monosaccharides include *Ribose*, *Galactose*, *Ribulose* and *Fructose*.
-They exist as either *Aldehydes*, organic compounds with a carbonyl group is at end, or *Ketones*, where the carbonyl group is in the middle of the structure.
+Fructose is much sweeter than glucose as it bonds more tightly to the sugar receptor.
+Glucose and fructose also form different ring structures.
+They exist as either *Aldehydes* (glucose), organic compounds with a carbonyl group is at end, or *ketones* (fructose), where the carbonyl group is in the middle of the structure.
 An *Aldose* is an aldehyde sugar and a *ketose* is a ketone sugar.

 A *disaccharide* is a compound composed of 2 monosaccharides linked by a covalent bond called a *glyosidic bond* which is the bond formed by the dehydration reactions.
 These disaccharides differ in the monosaccharides involved and the location of the bonded carbon.

 *Polysaccharides* are simply carbohydrate polymers formed by multiple dehydration reactions, similar to disaccharides.
 They act as energy storage capabilities and structural molecules for cells.
+The three main types of polysaccharides are *starch*, *glycogen* and *cellulose*.

 ## Carbohydrate Structures
 *α glucose structures* and *β glucose structures* differ only by the orientation of the hydroxyl on the first carbon.
 The α structure features the hydroxyl on the bottom whereas the β structure features the hydroxyl on the top. *Starch* and *glycogen* is defined as a 1-4 linkage of α glucose monomers and *cellulose* is defined as a 1-4 linkage of β glucose monomers.

 *Amylose* is a plant starch which acts as energy storage.
 Glycogen, although not a starch, is often referred to as an animal starch and also acts as an energy storage structure.
 Cellulose, used as plant cell walls, and *chitin*, used by insects for exoskeleton and for fungal walls, are both structural polysaccharides.

+*Amylase* is an enzyme that catalyzes the hydrolysis of sugars in animals.

 Although humans cannot degrade cellulose, bacteria and fungi produce *celluloses* that are able to break it down.
 Polysaccharides are often used by bacteria as a cover around their cell walls.

 ## Carbohydrate Communication
 Sugar (*glycan*) chains on the surface of cells are often used for intercellular communication.
 They can be linked covalently to the membrane (*glycolipids*) or to membrane bound proteins called *glycoproteins*.

-Different glycosidic linkages are possible as there many hydroxyl groups and two possible orientations.
+Different *glycosidic linkages* are possible as there many hydroxyl groups and two possible orientations.
 Vast amounts of *oligosaccharides* and polysaccharides can thus be built for communication purposes, in both linear and branched structures.

 This superb ability allows for intermolecular recognition and glycan binding protein recognition.
 One example is of H.pylori, a protein which binds to an oligosaccharide through the use of hydrogen bonds.